marrowe/word2diavec/README.md

     Ignore-A:   0.1512      0.0198

 This isn't particularly impressive, given that Linzen's models scored no lower than 0.05 on any metric, and went as high as 0.92, using the same dataset.
+See report for a breakdown of scores by category and a further explanation of processes and shortcomings.

 ## Future goals